kiranpjclement/Local_Maxima_in_CAE_Mesh_Data/README.md

-# Local_Maxima_in_CAE_Mesh_Data
+This code is to identify the local maxima in any given CAE mesh data , which can be a stress ,strain,temperature mesh data.
-To identify the Local maxima elements from the given Simulation Mesh Data
+For more details please refer the document Local_Maxima_Mesh.pdf